About Us

 That housing is then the door to other forms of support and opportunity.

 Hands of Hope, in addition to generously offering us office space in their Yuba City facility, has helped many of our clients in their mentoring program.
-We also partner with The Salvation Army and other service agencies to provide broader-based assistance to our clients.
+We also partner with Habitat for Humanity, the Salvation Army and other service agencies to provide broader-based assistance to our clients.
 Our other community partners include California Rural Legal Assistance, Casa de Esperanza, R.E.S.T., St. Andrews Presbyterian Church, St. Vincent de Paul, Sutter County Social Services, Yuba-Sutter Behavioral Health, Yuba-Sutter Homeless Consortium, and the Yuba-Sutter Stand Down,

 To view our brochure, please click here.